Here we take a look at all the best kids travel accessories that will help make travelling with kids less stressful and a little easier.

 Waterproof, Shockproof Camera

 Like most parents, I love taking photos of the kids when we are travelling.
-Now that my kids are getting older, they love trying to take photos too… which is why I recently invested in a good waterproof, shockproof camera.
-I opted for the Olympus Stylus Tough camera, but I am in no way a camera expert so you should obviously do your own research.
+Now that my kids are getting older, they love trying to take photos too… which is why I recently invested in a good waterproof, shockproof camera to save my iPhone from further damage.

 Did I miss your favourite kids and baby travel gear?
 Let me know in the comments below!